nilostolte/MicroVBA-PowerPoint/README.md

 The file [**macro.txt**](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/MicroVBA%20Interpreter/macro.txt) was generated automatically by a modified version of [FreeHep](https://github.com/nilostolte/FreeHep#freehep) project soon to appear in another repository.
 This project allows to convert Java vector objects into MicroVBA automatically.
 The Java program converted is [MenuInfographics6](https://github.com/nilostolte/Java-Vector-GUI/tree/main/MenuInfographics6), which is already available in this repository (please check its [README file](https://github.com/nilostolte/Java-Vector-GUI/tree/main/MenuInfographics6#menuinfographics6)).

 A [Digital Mock-Up in PowerPoint](https://github.com/nilostolte/MicroVBA-PowerPoint/tree/main/Example) is also available.
-In this mock-up the menu used as an example ([MenuInfographics6](https://github.com/nilostolte/Java-Vector-GUI/tree/main/MenuInfographics6)) that was convereted to MicroVBA (file [**macro.txt**](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/MicroVBA%20Interpreter/macro.txt)) is interpreted inside PowerPoint using [MacroVBA interpreter](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/MicroVBA%20Interpreter/ReadMicroVBA.pptm) and the resulting object is used in a [presentation](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/Example/testfontsembedded.pptm) that mimicks the original [program](https://github.com/nilostolte/Java-Vector-GUI/tree/main/MenuInfographics6).
+In this mock-up the menu used as an example ([MenuInfographics6](https://github.com/nilostolte/Java-Vector-GUI/tree/main/MenuInfographics6)) that was convereted to MicroVBA (file [**macro.txt**](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/MicroVBA%20Interpreter/macro.txt)) is interpreted inside PowerPoint using [MicroVBA interpreter](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/MicroVBA%20Interpreter/ReadMicroVBA.pptm) and the resulting object is used in a [presentation](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/Example/testfontsembedded.pptm) that mimicks the original [program](https://github.com/nilostolte/Java-Vector-GUI/tree/main/MenuInfographics6).
 When one clicks one item of the menu, a text appears explaining what the menu item activates when clicked.
 This example shows how our system can be used for automatic creation of digital mock-ups of Java interfaces in PowerPoint.

 A part of **macro.txt** is used in the section [Understanding PowerPoint Internal Path Representation](https://github.com/nilostolte/MicroVBA-PowerPoint#understanding-powerpoint-internal-path-representation) as an example to show how to create paths with subpaths using MicroVBA in PowerPoint.